MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/MOR Rewards Staking Testnet Contract Guide.md

 Click “**Write**” and confirm the transaction.

 > [!IMPORTANT]
-> **Double check the correctness of the Date to the Timestamp convertion as the operation is irreversible.**
+> **Double check the correctness of the Date & Time to the Timestamp convertion as the operation is irreversible.**
 >
 > **You will not be able to withdraw MOR rewards until the end of the staking period.**
 >